arokem/python-matlab-bridge/README.md

 commands to execute before every session.
 (This is a good place to manipulate the runtime path, for example).

 Requires Version 3.8 or higher.
-Notice: it does not work with the MXE build on Windows due to a Java error.
+Notice: it does not work with the MXE build on Windows due to incomplete Java support.
+The Cygwin version has not been tested.

 ### Matlab magic: